FontysVenlo/prj4e-individual-respository-Joelmd-fontys/Doc/PDP.md

 - `LO2` Reflect on the decision-making process and collaborate with my group member

 **Reflection:**
 After reviewing our current hardware the temperatur sensor, the Honeywell HIH-4030, was identified as a not usable for our project.
 Researching alternatives helped deepen my understanding of sensor specifications and project requirements.
 The waterproof DS18B20 was selected for its balance of precision and environmental protection, which fits our needs better than the non-waterproof version.
-Group discussions were valuable in ensuring shared understanding and planning next steps.For future hardware lists the project envirement and the technological size should be tought about.
+Group discussions were valuable in ensuring shared understanding and planning next steps.For future hardware lists the project environment and the technological size should be thought about.

 **Evidence:**
 - [Sensor Comparison Document →](../Files/Sensor_Comparison.md)